Should You Keep or Delete Old Content in WordPress — A Balanced Guide

 3. Add old post notifications

 Once you start scheduling post updates, you can’t update them all at once.
-So, what to do with old posts until you find the time?
+What should you do with old posts until you have time?

 For posts that aren’t as fresh as you’d like but are still accurate, you can add an old post notification at the top of the post.
 This makes your readers realize they are not reading the latest information on the topic.